cgtuebingen/SIGNeRF/README.md

 # Contact

 For questions and issues regarding the code please open an issue on this repository.
-We For any further concerns please <a href="mailto:jan-niklas.dihlmann@uni-tuebingen.de">contact us</a>, if you need any models or material to compare against for your research, feel free to reach out.
+For any further concerns please <a href="mailto:jan-niklas.dihlmann@uni-tuebingen.de">contact us</a>, if you need any models or material to compare against for your research, feel free to reach out.

 # Citation